Who this guide is for

 - Turn off “Show notification content on lock screen” for sensitive apps

-9. Android 15: Private Space and extra security
+9. Android 15 and 16: Private Space and extra security

 Private Space (Android 15+): Settings → Security & privacy → Private Space